 If English is not your first language, you will need to provide an English language test score to evidence your English language ability.
 Find out more about approved English language tests and scores for this course.

 The BSc (Hons) in Management is a four-year course run by the School of Management.

 In the first two years, you will learn about organisations and how they operate in society as well as the core functions of managers within these organisations.

-Alongside Management, in the first year of your studies you will be required to study an additional two subjects.
+Alongside management, in the first year of your studies, you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.

 From there, you will be able to explore a wide range of specialist subjects at a more advanced level in your third and fourth years.
-Specialist subjects may include (but are not limited to):

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.